I have Nikola Roza today to enlighten us with his wisdom in SEO, blogging, and affiliate marketing.

 You also need links

-So second 6 months stop publish on your site and focus 100% on getting links to your site
+So second 6 months, stop publishing on your site and focus 100% on getting links to your site.

 Good and beginner-friendly techniques to use are

 At this time, you’ll be building links in a randomized way.
-This means it doesn’t matter where you get them as long as the links are followed and point at your site.
+It doesn’t matter where you get them as long as the links are followed and pointed at your site.

-These outbound links from different websites will bring in new link juice to you, which will then be distributed through internal links to all parts of your site.
+These outbound links from different websites will bring in new link juice, which will then be distributed through internal links to all parts of your site.

-Finally, after a year has passed, you will enter a new one with great experience in creating content; and solid link-building skills.
+Finally, after a year has passed, you will enter a new one with significant experience in creating content; and solid link-building skills.